rmcong/GLNet_TCYB2022/README.md

 ```
 Baidu Cloud: https://pan.baidu.com/s/1sXBc4H3fKK8Y8ceaU4AjSQ  Password: 0224
 ```

+# Pytorch Code of GLNet:
+* Pytorch implementation of GLNet
 * Pretrained model:
   - We provide our testing code.
 If you test our model, please download the pretrained model, unzip it, and put the checkpoint `model_GLNet.pth` to `Checkpoints/trained/` folder and put the pretrained backbone `backbone_v.pth` to `Checkpoints/warehouse/` folder.